KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/twelve_keys_of_self_empowerment.md

 It is the home frequency beneath personality.

+---
+*The body is a garment of light, woven from breath and memory.
+To soften tension is to let the soul shine through the form.*
+---
 ### **Key Twelve — The Body of Light Practice**

 **(The technique that stabilizes ascension states)**